Table of contents

 Money borrowed under a doorstep cash loan is usually repaid in weekly or fortnightly instalments to collecting agent who calls at your home on a prearranged schedule.
 In some cases, it might be possible to make payments from your bank account instead.

-Similar to personal loans, the interest charges are included in your weekly repayment instalments.
+Similar to personal loans, the interest charges are included in your weekly payment instalments.

 If you are offered a top-up loan or an extension on your loan, make sure you are clear on how much extra this will cost you.